 Here are a few virtual fundraising examples:

 Although you may not be on campus physically for the rest of the semester, it is still important to protect the future of your MEDLIFE Chapter and Communities!
-Student volunteers form the core of the MEDLIFE Movement and so it is vital that you set up your future leaders for success.
+Student volunteers form the core of the MEDLIFE Movement, and so you must set up your future leaders for success.
 You can do this by carrying out virtual elections and training for the new positions.
 Here are some ideas to get you started:

 - Hold elections through Google Forms.
 Your Chapter Manager will gladly help you plan this and give you tips to boost engagement!

-- After elections, you can host scheduled trainings between the old and new position holders to review responsibilities and set goals.
+- After elections, you can host scheduled training between the old and new position holders to review responsibilities and set goals.

-- Choose an enticing topic: Know your audience, and think of topics that are relevant to them (especially as they are studying from home!).
+- Choose an enticing topic: Know your audience and think of relevant topics (especially as they are studying from home!).

 - Advertise: Promote your webinar, and ask your Members to RSVP.
-Just like no one wants to be the only person at a party, no one wants to be sitting in an empty webinar.
+Like no one wants to be the only person at a party, no one wants to be sitting in an empty webinar.